Kelizaaaaa/Udemy-Data-Project/README.md

 - However, both metrics have limitations.
     - RSME penalizes larger errors more than smaller errors which will inflate the mean error score.
     - MAE doesn't differentiate between the types of errors and assumes a linear relationship with errors.
-- Hence, we can combine both and use them to evaluate the models, to provide second opinions.
+- Hence, we can combine both where MAE will be used for adjustments within models for optimization and RSME will be used to evaluate the different models.